vasspilka/slack-reporter/README.md

 The naming of a reporter matches the name if its 2 words or more, else its the `name` + `followup` Also you can put an object or class instead of a name and slack-reporter will combine the object class, or class with the followup to create the name.

-There is an `attr_accessor` for name and channel in case you want to change them for an existing reporter.

 The code is just 50 lines long so for any questions you might want to check it out!